jeffvswanson/fireflyiii/README.md

 or more permanently by adding the above line to `.bashrc`, `.zshrc`, etc.

 I leave it up to the user to decide if they want their PostgreSQL databases for financial information on a separate PostgreSQL cluster.

+### Configuration
+#### Locale
+1. Using a text editor open the PostgreSQL data dircetory created above.
+1. I prefer using UTC for timezones, search for `timezone` and `log_timezone` and set it to `'UTC'`.
+1. For some reason PostgreSQL created my database cluster with a mish-mash of localization settings from the United States and Great Britain.
+`lc_monetary = 'en_US.UTF-8'`
+was the only setting I chose to change outright.

+#### Logging
+Just in case I want to make sure the logs are also configured to output to the `fireflyiii/pgsql` directory to ensure log information is not pushed to github.
+- `log_destination = 'jsonlog'`
+- `logging_collector = on`
+- `log_directory` = `log`
+- Uncomment `log_filename`

 ## PHP
 ### Installation